Joachim B. Olsen: Athletic career

 In 2002 Olsen won the silver medal at the European Championships outdoor as well as indoor.
 In 2003 a hand injury held him back, but a revised training plan removed the pain in his wrist.
 Thus Olsen was ready for a comeback in 2004, and at the 2004 IAAF World Indoor Championships he won a Bronze medal - a placement he repeated at the Olympic Games in Athens.
 But because of a positive doping of the gold medalist Yuri Bilonog (Ukraine), which caused the cancellation of the medal, Olsen inherited the silver medal after the announcement of redistributing medals.

 On 6 November 2005 Olsen injured his right ankle during practise.
 Several ligaments were either torn or severely damaged.
 On 6 February 2006 he announced, that the injury had healed sufficiently for him to compete again at highest level.
 A month later, at the World Indoor Championships, he managed to win a bronze medal with a throw of 21.16 metres.

 On 8 August 2008 at the opening ceremony of the Beijing Olympics, Olsen was the flagbearer for Denmark.
 He failed to reach the final.

 In 2008 Joachim Olsen became well known in the Danish publicity by his participation in, and winning of, the fifth season of the Danish version of Dancing with the Stars.

 On 22 July 2009, he announced his withdrawal from shot putting, saying that while he had a dream of competing at the 2012 Summer Olympics, his physical condition would not allow it.
 He suffered a slipped disc in April 2009.

 Political career

+After retiring from athletics in 2009, Olsen transitioned into politics.
+The same year, he backed Nicolai Wammen, from the Social Democrats, in Aarhus' municipal elections.
+A prominent Danish politician, Anders Samuelsen, encouraged Olsen to collaborate with the Liberal Alliance party, which subsequently nominated Olsen for the Folketing elections in 2011.
+Olsen won a seat in the Folketing with a total result of 1932 votes.

+In 2015, Olsen was re-elected to the Folketing with 4259 votes.

 As part of his campaign for the 2019 general election, Olsen placed his ad on adult website Pornhub.
 Olsen failed to gain the necessary to continue in the general election.